robOcity/ai-course/week-1-introducing-ai.md

 # Week 1 - Introducing Artificial Intelligence

-1. Motivation:  Introducing the field of artificial intelligence (AI), its history and foundations.
+1. **Motivation**:  Introducing the field of artificial intelligence (AI), its history and foundations.
 Our text focuses on rational agents that sense and act in their environment to achieve goals, and shows how artificially intelligent systems are constructed.

-1. Learning objectives
+1. **Learning objectives**

     1. Describe how thinking, acting and behaving provide a framework for understanding differing approaches to AI.